UTSAVS26/PyVerse/Machine_Learning/Spam-Email-Detector/Readme.md

 #  Spam Email Detector — Machine Learning & Streamlit App

 A powerful and lightweight **spam message detector** built with **Logistic Regression** and **Natural Language Processing (NLP)**.
-This project features both a **real-time Streamlit web application** and a **comprehensive evaluation script** that demonstrates perfect model performance.
+This project features a **comprehensive evaluation script** that demonstrates perfect model performance.

 ---